momo20122/project_portfolio/README.md

   A machine learning project for a public Kaggle competition titled "House Prices - Advanced Regression Techniques"

-  Created machine learning Ridge regression models using Python to predict house prices
+  Created Python ridge regression models using ML libraries such as sklearn to predict house prices

   Placed 2746/5363 for my best entry as of 12/29/2021, under the nickname "MomoDS"